A well-built fireplace with a roaring fire is all that we want to enjoy on a chilling winter evening.

 5. Friends, Family, or Neighbors with a Fireplace

-If you know anyone who has a fireplace in their home, then they are likely to have some excess cord of wood in their storage that they don’t need this season.
+If you know anyone with a fireplace in their home, then they are likely to have some excess cord of wood in their storage that they don’t need this season.

 You can always ask them if they would be willing to give you some of their spare wood.
 In most cases, people you know are more than happy to help out by providing some at a lower price.

-Some may even happily give you the wood for free if they think you are in need.
+Some may even happily give you the wood for free if they think you need it.

-Please do not ask for it for free as it might create some awkward situations later on.
+Please do not ask for it for free, as it might create awkward situations later.

 6. Look for Woodworking Studios and Sawmills Near You

 Woodworking studios and even sawmills in your area always have wood shavings, sawdust, and other wood scraps that need to get removed.